 This type of account allows you to write checks and use a debit card for offline and online purchases as well as withdraw money at ATMs.
 The requirement to open such an account may be to maintain a minimum balance or sign up for other financial services.
 Meeting these requirements may even waive a monthly maintenance fee.
 Traditional checking accounts can be connected to other types of accounts in your bank or other financial institutions.

-Premium comes with additional benefits like interest on deposits, bonuses at the price of requiring a higher initial deposit or having a higher monthly maintenance fee.
+A premium checking account (aka prime checking account or premier checking account) comes with additional benefits like interest on deposits, bonuses at the price of requiring a higher initial deposit or having a higher monthly maintenance fee.
 According to Forbes Advisor, the average monthly fee of some major US banks is about $25.
 Whether the benefits are worth the money in today’s financial environment is up to you.